• Skip to main content

 There is nothing like a lemony matzo ball soup, classic and with a pop of freshness.
 But this roasted tomato soup with ricotta matzoh balls may be my new favorite to date.

 You may know that I come from a multicultural family and we incorporate that into our lives and celebrations as well.
-Ashkenazi and Sephardic, Hawaii and Southern California with an Italian twist from his background.
-It keeps things delicious!
+Ashkenazi and Sephardic, Hawaii and Southern California with an Italian twist all influence my recipes and It keeps things interesting and delicious!

-But it's the cheesy Parmesan matzo balls that really make an impact!.
-The matzo ball mixture is stirred with creamy ricotta and savory Parmesan cheese.
-Then the soup is garnished with a salty cheesy Parmesan crisp.
+But it's the cheesy Parmesan matzo balls that really make an impact!
+The matzo ball mixture is stirred with creamy ricotta and savory Parmesan cheese that create the lightest and fluffiest matzoh ball.
+And to take this ove the time, the tomato soup is garnished with a savory and cheesy Parmesan crisp.

 Now how good does that sound?